Agnibha-31/DO-Automation-IoT/README.md

 ## Important project status

-This repository is a **research and engineering prototype**.
-It provides a working dashboard codebase, a PostgreSQL-backed API, account and device-key management, synthetic demo mode, and data export.
+This repository is the **full-stack IoT monitoring dashboard** for the wider DO automation project.
+It provides the dashboard interface, PostgreSQL-backed API, account and device-key management, browser demonstration mode, live reading storage, analytics views, and data export.
 It still needs the security and correctness work listed in [Known limitations and production checklist](#known-limitations-and-production-checklist) before it should be used in a production, safety-critical, commercial, or unattended control system.

-The documentation below was checked against public commit **5090084** on **7 August 2026**.
+The documentation below was checked against public commit **8dc3231** on **7 August 2026**.

-The repository name contains the word “Automation,” but the code currently implements **monitoring, storage, visualization, calibration-event recording, and DAC-setting storage**.
-It does not include device firmware, relay or actuator control logic, a complete closed-loop automation controller, or a hardware fail-safe.
+This repository intentionally covers the **monitoring and dashboard layer**: reading ingestion, storage, visualization, account/device management, calibration-event recording, DAC-setting storage, and export.
+Device firmware, electronics, relay/actuator control, and the other control-system components belong to separate parts of the wider project.

 > **Safety notice:** Never use this dashboard as the only protection for aquaculture, water treatment, laboratory equipment, industrial processes, or life-supporting systems.
 Validate the sensor, calibration method, units, limits, alarms, network behavior, and independent hardware fail-safes for the intended domain.